-Bhaktapur in Nepal, is an ancient Newar Kingdom from the 12th century, located 8 miles from downtown Kathmandu.
+Bhaktapur, Nepal: an ancient Newar Kingdom from the 12th century, located 8 miles from downtown Kathmandu.
 Bhaktapur was the largest and most powerful of the three main Newar Kingdoms, the other two being Kathmandu and Patan.
 Today, the city of Bhaktapur is known and visited for its well-preserved ancient architecture including courtyards and UNESCO world heritage sites; many of which withstood the devastation of the 2015 earthquake.
 Bhaktapur also has fewer crowds, and less traffic/pollution, making it a perfect day trip from Kathmandu.

-A Brief History of Bhaktapur in Nepal
+A Brief History of Bhaktapur, Nepal

 Bhaktapur was part of an old trade route that connected India to Tibet, which aided in building the kingdom’s importance and wealth.
 Many of the city’s iconic architecture and designs were from the 15th century under King Yaksha Malla, and many of its temples blossomed in the 18th century under the rule of King Bhupatindra Malla.
 According to Lonely Planet, “at its peak, the city boasted 172 temples and monasteries, 77 water tanks, 172 pilgrim shelters and 152 wells.”